 The analyzer has an isolated 4-20mA self-powered current loop output.
-It is capable of driving a 600 Ohm load and will saturate at more than 125% of the nominal full scale range.
-"Isolated" means that the circuit has no ground connection, so that you cannot generate a ground loop inadvertently.
-However the overall connection must be grounded at one end or the other, if the monitoring device is also isolated.
+This is the industry standard analog signal.
 4mA flowing through the loop means that the reading is zero, while 20mA means that the reading is full scale.
 But what does full scale mean?
 This is what we call the "Output range", the range over which the 4-20mA output is scaled.
 You can select from many possible output ranges by pressing the "Output Range" button, at which the LCD will show the full scale of the currently chosen output range.
 You can change this by pressing the up or down arrow buttons until the range says what you want.
 Only certain ranges are possible, generally in multiples of five and ten, such as for example 10ppm, 50ppm or 100ppm.
 Whatever you select, the analyzer will scale the 4-20mA output over that range of values.
 When the arrow key is released the analyzer will store the new set point and revert to showing the oxygen reading.